flagshipcompany/shopify-app-public/README.md

 * **Additional Charges**
 Allows you to add a residential surcharge during the quoting process and dispatch process.
 This helps get more accurate rates during the quoting process and the dispatch process.
 You can also choose to insure orders that are made through your store with Flagship's discounted insurance program.

-### SmartShip Pending Orders
+### Flagship Pending Orders

 This is the page where you can see all the orders that have been placed by customers.

 ![Pending Orders](img/pending_orders.png)
-This page also allows you to take orders and convert them to a shipment using the SmartShip system.
-You can also automatically dispatch orders from this page as well, provided the order was quoted with a SmartShip service.
+This page also allows you to take orders and convert them to a shipment using the Flagship system.
+You can also automatically dispatch orders from this page as well, provided the order was quoted with a Flagship service.

-Upon installing the app, it will fetch all the orders your store has not marked as shipped from the past thirty days and add them to the app's records so that you can start using the SmartShip app right away.
+Upon installing the app, it will fetch all the orders your store has not marked as shipped from the past thirty days and add them to the app's records so that you can start using the Flagship for Shopify app right away.

 * **Order Number**
 The order number as it appears in your Shopify admin store.
 Links to the overview for the order in your Shopify admin page.